flare-foundation/developer-hub/docs/network/solidity-reference/ProtocolsV2Interface.md

 sidebar_position: 2
 ---

 Primary interface for managing protocol related metadata.
+This is a long-term support (LTS) interface, designed to ensure continuity even as underlying contracts evolve or protocols migrate to new versions.

 Sourced from `ProtocolsV2Interface.sol` on [GitHub](https://github.com/flare-foundation/flare-smart-contracts-v2/blob/main/contracts/userInterfaces/LTS/ProtocolsV2Interface.sol).